Ever wanted to execute a piece of code only if some condition is true? Ever desired of executing a piece of code over and over again, automatically?

 if are endless — it's not something we would use very rarely — rather it's a highly common statement used in nearly every kind of program.
 In the chapters following, we'll be using the

 if statement a lot, so make sure you understand this really well.

-Sometimes, as we've seen above, we want to execute a piece of code upon the fulfillment of a given condition.
-Equally, sometimes we also want to do something if that condition isn't fulfilled.
+When we want to execute a piece of code upon the fulfillment of a given condition, we use

 This is where the

 else in Python:

 if condition: # code to execute if condition is True else: # code to execute if condition is False